PeaPodDevs/MetalXR/README.md

 # MetalXR | SteamVR*/OpenXR on MacOS!

-### MetalXR is a full-scale implementation of OpenComposite and OpenXR on MacOS including support for launching SteamVR applications by utilizing layering such as Box64.
+### MetalXR is a full-scale implementation of OpenComposite and OpenXR on MacOS including support for launching SteamVR applications by utilizing layering such as Box64 (For M1).

 ## How does it work?
 Pretty much how we explained in the description above!
 MORE IN DEPTH INFO COMING SOON!